-- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - PAT dates can be found on the Provincial Achievement Tests website.
+- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - June 19, 2025, June 20, 2025 Provincial Achievement Tests website.

 The Alberta government requires school divisions to report the scores from Grades 6 and Grade 9 PATs to parents/guardians.
-We will report the results to parents/guardians in the following way: Students and parents will receive an unofficial report from their teacher of how their child scored on the PATs in the Progress Report in June 2025.
+We will report the results to parents/guardians in the following way: as a raw score on the student's report card for each test administered.